klm-lab/store/README.md

 * `set` A property attached to your store that lets you dispatch actions from any file.
 * `get` A Function attached to your store that lets you get a snapshot of your store at any time.
 * `listen` A Function attached to your store that lets you listen to changes in all or specific part of your store.
+* `reset` A Function attached to your store that lets you reset it to its initial state.
 * `*` A key that can be passed to your store in order to get everything or to listen to all changes in your store.

 <!-- LICENSE -->